pozi/GIS-on-a-Stick/README.md

 A *Spatialite* portable spatial database contains a wealth of Vicmap data, made available by the Victorian state government are provided under a [Creative Commons Attribution 3.0 Australia licence](http://creativecommons.org/licenses/by/3.0/au/deed.en).

+The database has been populated using the included *Pozi Connect* software.

 `\data\Victoria.sqlite`

 #### Project